ruixiaoLee/SmartGridDetectionSimulation_LUT/README.md

 - [OpenMP](https://www.openmp.org/)

 # Building on linux
-Microsoft SEAL version 3.2.0, CMake and OpenMP is needed.
+Microsoft SEAL version 3.2.0, CMake and OpenMP is needed.<br>
-For a simply test, under the ~/24hour directory, run the commands below.
+For a simply test, under the `~/24hour` directory, run the commands below.
 ```
 cmake .
 make
 ```

 # Running on linux
-For a simply test, under the ~/24hour directory, run the commands below.
+For a simply test, under the `~/24hour` directory, run the commands below.
 ```
 python3 script.py
 ```